sn-lab/MouseGoggles/Versions/1.2/Parts, Assembly, and Installation README.md

 ---

-##### Assemble the custom PCB
+### Assemble the custom PCB

 1. Solder two surface-mount ribbon cable connectors and one SPI cable connector onto the top of the "MiniBrd" PCB.

    * note: Soldering these parts may require microsoldering equipment.
-For more details and options on microsoldering, see [this discussion]([PCB assembly/microsoldering options · sn-lab/MouseGoggles · Discussion #7 · GitHub](https://github.com/sn-lab/MouseGoggles/discussions/7)
+For more details and options on microsoldering, see [this discussion](https://github.com/sn-lab/MouseGoggles/discussions/7).
      2* Solder one SPI cable connector onto the top of the "MiniHat" PCB.

 2. Insert the 2x20 GPIO header onto the back of the "MiniHat" PCB (the side without any text) and solder the header in place.

-##### Assemble the MouseGoggles headset
+### Assemble the MouseGoggles headset

 1. Install the circular display by sliding it into the display slot of the "EyepieceLeft" 3D print, with the glass side facing out, ensuring it is pushed all the way in and the ribbon cable is centered in the slot.
    - Note: if during assembly anything is difficult to slide into place, check for imperfections or warping of the printed part and sand them down with the needle file until parts fit freely.